Academic Year Travel & Research Grants

 The project description should include the project’s objective, the research plan and/or methods designed to achieve this objective (including a schedule or itinerary if applicable), and the overall rationale for the project.

-The budget must be provided using the Nanovic Budget Template and detail each of the project’s costs in US dollars (USD).
-Students are also asked to list the sources used to determine those costs.
+It is best to prepare the project budget using the Nanovic Budget Template and detail each of the project’s costs in US dollars (USD).
 Include any exchange rates used in calculations.
 Budgets should also state the sources and amounts of other funding already obtained or being sought for the project, including expected decision dates (if known).
-Grant funds may not be used to purchase materials.
 Expenses not approved in the original grant (including expenses incurred due to extending travel dates beyond the approved project) are the student's responsibility.
-Any unused grant funds must be reimbursed to the Nanovic.
-Applicants are encouraged to meet with the student coordinator to discuss the budget prior to submitting an application.
+Students who provide cost-sharing for their projects through other Notre Dame offices and who meet with the student coordinator to discuss the budget prior to submitting an application have an increased likelihood of success.

 A complete student portion of the application must be submitted to the online application form no later than 11:59pm on the deadline day.
-Letters of recommendation may be submitted up to two days after the Student Portion is submitted, and may be submitted to the Student Coordinator of the Nanovic Institute directly, if desired.
+Letters of recommendation may be submitted up to two business days after the Student Portion is submitted (excluding weekends), and may be submitted to the Student Coordinator of the Nanovic Institute directly, if desired.

-Failure to submit all required materials by the deadline may result in the application being excluded from consideration.
-Complete applications will be considered by a committee and decisions will be announced in writing within three weeks of the submission deadline.
+Failure to submit all required materials by the deadline will result in the application being excluded from consideration.
+Complete applications will be considered by a committee and decisions will usually be announced in writing within three weeks of the submission deadline.
 Please note that application materials will not be returned.

 Terms & Conditions